zitadel/zitadel/docs/docs/guides/customization/branding.md

 If you like to trigger your settings for your applications you have different possibilities.

 ### 1. Primary Domain Scope
-Send a primary domain scope with your authorization request to trigger your organisation.
+Send a primary domain scope with your authorization request to trigger your organization.
-The primary domain scope will restrict the login to your organisation, so only users of your own organisation will be able to login.
+The primary domain scope will restrict the login to your organization, so only users of your own organization will be able to login.

 ### 2. Setting on your Project
 Set the private labeling setting on your project to define which branding should trigger.